TobiasPSP/doneland_sources/Components/Data Transmission/Wired/README.md

 | SPI | 20cm | 80MHz | 4 |

 > [!NOTE]
 > The table above provides a rule of thumb.
 It is a *simplification*, and many sub-standards have evolved, affecting maximum speed and number of wires used for these bus systems.

 > [!NOTE]
 > There are known *tricks* and *workarounds* for using these protocols over much larger distances (i.e.  *active* cables or *amplifiers*) however these protocols are just not designed for bridging long distances, and there are better protocols for it.

-#### Ethernet
+### External Communication

 One *well-established* and *reliable* protocol for *high speed* data transfer over relatively *large distances* is *Ethernet* which can bridge distances of up to *100m* without *sweat* and *tricks*.